-Neanderthals were not reliant on gathering for their sustenance, but proved themselves to be exceptional hunters with a deep knowledge of the skills needed to capture different types of game as well as strong communication skills to coordinate attacks.
+Neanderthals didn't rely on gathering for their sustenance, but proved to be exceptional hunters with a deep knowledge of the skills needed to capture different types of game as well as strong communication skills to coordinate attacks.

 In terms of strength, Neanderthals were not to be trifled with.
-Smithsonian notes, "Neanderthal bones have a high frequency of fractures, which (along with their distribution) are similar to injuries among professional rodeo riders who regularly interact with large, dangerous animals."
+As the Smithsonian Institution notes, "Neanderthal bones have a high frequency of fractures, which (along with their distribution) are similar to injuries among professional rodeo riders who regularly interact with large, dangerous animals."

-Humans didn't wait long to breed with Neanderthals
+6. Humans didn't wait long to breed with Neanderthals.

-While it's known that modern humans mated with Neanderthals, recent research shows the interbreeding happened far earlier and more often than we previously thought.
+While it's well-known that modern humans mated with Neanderthals, research shows the interbreeding happened far earlier and more often than we previously thought.
 As far back as 100,000 years ago, modern humans moving out of Africa encountered and mated with Neanderthals.

 Science magazine reports: